Changissnz/nu_merchant_principal/README.md

 a lack of objective, is accomplished, they exposed qualities that run contrary to the observers' rubric of sophistication.
-This rubric typically draws associations between traits,poses, and actions with highly-valued ideals.
+This rubric typically draws associations from traits,poses, and actions to highly-valued ideals.
 These associations are supposed to be, by the observer's notion of integrity of judgment, "accurate" in determining the truthfulness of some